 The growing areas can even determine the approved grape varieties.
-First, those for the Great Plains, in parentheses, those for the First Plains are named (no application = these plots do not take the possibility of the First Plain):
+First, those for the Great Plains, in parenthesis those for the First Plains are called (no application = these growing areas do not take the possibility of the First Plain):

 See a list of the various European classification systems under the keyword Grand Cru, The EU-wide classification system is under the keyword quality system described.
 Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,

 Source: Website of the VDP (Association of German Presidential Wineries)